-BMS candidates are in high demand across the globe in corporate, banks, financial and human resource sectors.
+BMS candidates are in high demand across the globe incorporate, including in banks, and financial and human resource sectors.
 Each company requires some people to manage their assets and make business plans to generate their revenue.
-They ensure that the things are going in the right direction which leads to accomplishment of goals.
-It makes the management a wide field and opens various opportunities for candidates.
+They ensure that things are going in the right direction which leads to the accomplishment of goals.
+It makes management a wide field and opens various opportunities for candidates.
 After completing the Bachelor of Management Studies, students can be employed in the private sector and government sector.
 The following sectors/fields have a high demand for BMS candidates:

 Sales and marketing

 There are various career opportunities available for a candidate after completing the Bachelor of Management Studies degree.
 Here we have listed some prominent careers after a BMS degree

 Marketing Manager: The primary role of a marketing manager is to plan marketing strategies for a business or product and get them implemented with a good outcome.
 The salary of a marketing manager can range from Rs.
 3 lakh to 20 lakh.

 Human Resource Manager: Being an HR manager, one is responsible for recruiting employees in a company and overseeing other related procedures.
 An HR manager can earn a decent annual salary from Rs.
 3 lakh to 20 lakh.

 Business Development Manager: They make plans for a business or a product to generate revenue and improve customer satisfaction.
 Maintaining good relationships with clients is also an important role of a Business development manager.
 Their annual salary can range from 2.7 lakh to 10 lakh.